mvolkmann/blog/src/warp.md

 The pane scrollbar on the right will contain horizontal lines that indicate the location of each bookmarked block in the pane.

+The color of the bookmark icon and the horizontal lines is based on the selected theme.

+Hovering over one of the horizontal lines displays a popup that contains the working directory of the block, the command that was run, the first two lines of its output, and the number of lines that were omitted.

 To navigate to a bookmarked block, click one of these lines.

 To navigate to the previous bookmarked block, press option-up-arrow.